This 30-day challenge will boost your self-esteem and confidence so you can create more happiness and fulfillment in your life!

 When you wake up, set an intention for the day.

-This isn’t worded like goals of your to-do list.
+This isn’t worded like the goals of your to-do list.

-Rather, a personal action that will lead you towards your big goals and ideal self.
+Rather, a personal action that will lead you toward your big goals and ideal self.

 I intend to…